CMCD1996/Portfolio/resume.md

 ### **Kupe Leadership Scholarship (2021)**

 * Selected as a Kupe Leadership Scholar for 2021.
 The programme aims to develop the most influential and effective of the next generation of leaders in Aotearoa New Zealand.
-Scholars come from all disciplines, are exceptional young people and have a strong desire to serve.
+Scholars are exceptional young people from all disciplines who have a strong desire to serve and tackle the most pressing issues facing Aotearoa New Zealand

 ### **University of Auckland Investment Club Co-President (2020)**

-* Co-led a team of 18 who run investing and finance related events for 400 general members.
-I manage internal and external relationships while overseeing four competitions, a weekly bulletin, the Women Engagement Initiative, several education events, and the Investment Committee who manage a $25,000 fund on behalf of the club
+* co-led a team of 17 who run investing and finance-related events for 400 general members.
+I managed internal and external relationships while overseeing four competitions, the Women Engagement Initiative and the Investment Committee who manage a $25,000 fund on behalf of the club

 ### **University of Auckland Dean’s Executive Committee (2018 – 2019)**